OPALE-dev/DcmSwift/README.md

 DcmSwift relies on SPM so all you have to do is to declare it as a dependency of your target in your `Package.swift` file:

     dependencies: [
-        // Dependencies declare other packages that this package depends on.
         .package(name: "DcmSwift", url: "http://gitlab.dev.opale.pro/rw/DcmSwift.git", from:"0.0.1"),
     ]